A survey of business activity nationwide

 plans to sell; many of them right from the outset.
 The business

-investment of their time as well as their money.
-The ability to
+of their time as well as their money.

 model" its success are major advantages in the completion of